QED1224/Toontown-Resources/README.md

 3. Sound gags always inherit the result of the lowest Sound gag used.
 4. For all other tracks, if the previous gag in the particular track has the same target as the current, the current inherits the result of the previous.

-## Was it possible for two gags of the same track, aiming for the same cog, to have different hit/miss results? <a name="misc-3"></a>
+## Is it possible for two gags of the same track, aiming for the same cog, to have different hit/miss results? <a name="misc-3"></a>

 Yes, due to how toon attacks are ordered (see previous question), it is possible for "mismatches" to occur.
 Essentially, this is caused by the fact that attacks are only considered in pairs.
 For example, consider the following scenario with three Trapless toons who have maxed gags (1 - 3) and two level 12 cogs (A and B):